 Weatherstripping not supplied with the door should be specified in section P21, in a schedule, or on drawings.
+See also general guidance 6.1.3.

-Other requirements: Use this item to specify, e.g. vision panels, pass doors.
+Other requirements: Use this item to specify, e.g. vision panels, pass doors, battery back-up, emergency hand chain, etc.